Jazz Girls Day DC

-Jazz Girls Day DC empowers girls and non-binary gender students to have the skills needed for self-confidence in the performance of jazz.
-Jazz Girls Day DC is open to all students grades 6 – 12 interested in playing or singing jazz.
+Jazz Girls Day empowers young girls and non-binary gender students to have the skills needed for self-confidence in the performance of jazz.
+Jazz Girls Day is open to all students grades 6-12 interested in playing or singing jazz.
 Beginners to advanced and all instruments/voice are welcome.
-Jazz Girls Day is focused on empowering women and non-binary students in a safe supportive atmosphere where all students are welcome.
+Jazz Girls Day is a safe, supportive atmosphere where all students can grow.

 - What: Workshops and Mentoring